-Since debuting as a surprise smash hit last year, NBC's This Is Us has taken hold of our collective heartstrings, and each Tuesday night proceeds to tug at them until we're bawling.
-The show regularly takes out the number one ratings spot in the key 18-49 demographic, and it's fair to say we've all become totally enamored with the wonderful Pearson family.
+Since debuting as a surprise smash hit last year, NBC's This Is Us has taken hold of our collective heartstrings, and has proceeded to tug at them until we're bawling.
+The show regularly took out the number one ratings spot in the key 18-49 demographic, and it's fair to say we've all become totally enamored with the wonderful Pearson family.

-But the worst part about Jack's death is that although we know it happened, we don't know when or how exactly it happened, ensuring that in every episode in which we see past Jack, our hearts go into our stomachs as we wait for anything that might indicate his death.
+But the worst part about Jack's death is that although we know it happened, we don't know exactly when or how, ensuring that in every episode in which we see past Jack, our hearts go into our stomachs as we wait for anything that might indicate his death.
 Yeah, watching This Is Us isn't exactly the most relaxing hour of TV.

 With so many years between the 36-year-old Big Three in the present and the 15-year-old Big Three in 1995, there's a ton of theories on how Jack died and some of them are fairly convincing.
 Take a look below at a round up of the best (read: most emotionally ruining) theories on how Jack died in This Is Us.

 Killed after drink driving

 We know that throughout the series, Jack has struggled with drinking.
 While he eventually promised Rebecca he would stop when the kids were young, we saw in Episode 15 that he fell off the wagon at the solo Valentine's Day dinner after learning about Rebecca's history with Ben.